Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Illustration

+From Figure \ref{fig:realdata}, our newly proposed methods largely improve upon the original \citet{CDLM21quantile}'s approach and provide much more informative inference for treatment effect quantiles.
+For example, the confidence intervals for $\tau_{(k)}$s are not informative for $k \le 66$ and $k \le 80$ under our two improved methods, respectively, as opposed to $k \le 116$ under the original method.
+In addition, the lower confidence limits for the proportion of teachers with positive treatment effects, $n(0)/n$, are, respectively, $37.8\%$, $52.36\%$ and $46.4\%$, under the original and our improved methods.
+Here we choose the tuning parameter $\gamma = 0.5$ for the intervals in Figure \ref{fig:realdata}(c).
+We have also tried $\gamma = 0.3$ and $0.7$, and the results are similar.
+This robustness against the choice of $\gamma$ agrees with our simulation results; see Section \ref{sec:simu_sugg}.

-We consider again the example in Section \ref{sec:teacher}.
-We now assume that the $233$ teachers in the experiment are simple random samples from a larger finite population with $N=500$, $1000$ or $5000$.
-Note that the inference for $N=5000$ is very close to that under i.i.d.\ sampling from a superpopulation; see the discussion at the end of Section \ref{sec:sp}.
-Figure \ref{fig: teacher_population_CIs} shows the $90\%$ simultaneous confidence bands for population quantile functions of individual effects, based on the $50\%, 60\%, \ldots, 90\%$ quantiles, using Theorem \ref{thm:samp_fp}.
-Not surprisingly, the confidence bands become less informative as the target population size increases.
+We next assume that the $233$ teachers in the experiment are simple random samples from a larger finite population with $N=500$, $1000$ or $5000$.
+Note that the inference for $N=5000$ is very close to that under i.i.d.\ sampling from a superpopulation; see Remark \ref{rmk:super_limit}.
+Figure \ref{fig: teacher_population_CIs} shows the $90\%$ simultaneous confidence bands for population quantile functions of individual treatment effects using Theorem \ref{thm:samp_fp}, based on the $50\%, 60\%, \ldots, 90\%$ quantiles.
+Not surprisingly, the confidence bands become less informative as the population size increases.